 Project leaders: Umberto Guida & Michele Tozzi, UITP

-Docent at Product and Production Development, Design and Human Factors
+Docent vid Chalmers, Industrial and Materials Science, Design and Human Factors

 San Sebastian, Spain